Wednesday, August 8, 2012 · by Tamara Aparton

 Sneakers pitter-pattered.
 Bender and two friends ran, weaving around trees and slicing into an alley.
 They popped out onto Palou Avenue and cut south toward Griffith Street.

 A flashlight beam landed on Bender.
 Gonzalez later reported that he saw Bender throw a pistol into the street.
 Gonzalez drew his own gun and arrested the teens.
 In Bender’s pocket, he found “a small amount” of weed and an ecstasy pill.
+They clearly never read their guide on the only legal way a person can consume weed, which is for medical purposes.

 “Bender is a known Oakdale mob criminal street gang member,” Gonzalez’s report stated.
 “He does not live or work in the area.
 There is no reason for him to be in this area other than to hang out with other known Oakdale Mob criminal street gang members and to conspire with them to possess handguns, drugs, and commit violent crimes.”